Technical Concepts Overview

-Layer conversations contain a set of participants and an unlimited number of messages.
+Layer Conversations and Channels contain a set of participants and an unlimited number of messages.

-Each message is sent by a specific user, and can contain an unlimited number of message parts.
-Messages also keep track of the sent/delivered/read state for each participant in the conversation.
+Each message is sent by a specific user, and can contain an unlimited number of message parts, and typically indicates if the current user has read the Message.

 Message parts hold the actual contents of a message.
 They are comprised of a MIME type and

 body can be up to 2 KB in size.
 Larger payloads should be first uploaded to an external hosting service, such as AWS S3 or Google Cloud Storage; the URL of the uploaded file is sent instead.
 Our SDKs automatically handle this; if you are using the REST APIs, you will have to handle this yourself.